-- A generalization of the lower bound to randomized algorithms is possible. - ullet Except for restricting to deterministic algorithms, all the conditions above make a lower bound stronger: Any lower bound for synchronous algorithms certainly also holds for asynchronous ones.
+- A generalization of the lower bound to randomized algorithms is possible. - Except for restricting to deterministic algorithms, all the conditions above make a lower bound stronger: Any lower bound for synchronous algorithms certainly also holds for asynchronous ones.
 A lower bound that is true if message size and local computations are not restricted is clearly also valid if we require a bound on the maximal message size or the amount of local computations.
-Similarly also assuming that the ring is directed and that node labels are from 1 to n (instead of choosing IDs from a more general domain) strengthen the lower bound. - Instead of directly proving that 3-coloring a ring needs Ω(log\ n) rounds, we will prove a slightly more general statement.
-We will consider deterministic algorithms with time complexity r (for arbitrary r) and derive a lower bound on the number of colors that are needed if we want to properly color an n-node ring with an r-round algorithm.
+Similarly, assuming that the ring is directed and that node labels are from 1 to n (instead of choosing IDs from a more general domain) also strengthens the lower bound. - Instead of directly proving that 3-coloring a ring needs $\Omega(\log^ n)$ rounds, we will prove a slightly more general statement.
+We will consider deterministic algorithms with time complexity r (for arbitrary

+Algorithm 8.1 Synchronous Algorithm: Canonical Form

+- 1: In r rounds: send complete initial state to nodes at distance at most r2: // do all the communication first 3: Compute output based on complete information about r-neighborhood 4: // do all the computation in the end - r) and derive a lower bound on the number of colors that are needed if we want to properly color an n-node ring with an r-round algorithm.
 A 3-coloring lower bound can then be derived by taking the smallest r for which an r-round algorithm needs 3 or fewer colors.

-Algorithm 32 Synchronous Algorithm: Canonical Form

-- 1: In r rounds: send complete initial state to nodes at distance at most r2: // do all the communication first 3: Compute output based on complete information about r-neighborhood - 4: // do all the computation in the end

-7.1 Locality
+8.2 Locality